-As discussed in Sec.
-2.2, in IHMFV large flavor-changing effects can be mediated by other SMEFT operators than the dipole, in particular by the LL-type 4-quark operators.
-However, those turn out to be flavor-blind in the model presented here.
-A detailed discussion can be found in App.
-C, where we show all the dimension-6 SMEFT operators induced by the model in Eq.
+As discussed in section 2.2, in IHMFV large flavor-changing effects can be mediated by other SMEFT operators than the dipole, in particular by the LL-type 4-quark operators.
+However, those turn out to be flavor-diagonal in the model presented here.
+Other operators which do not feature left-handed quarks turn out to be flavor diagonal in the mass basis, as they should given the underlying aligned IHMFV structure.
+A detailed discussion can be found in appendix C, where we show the dimension-6 $Q_LQ_L$ -type SMEFT operators induced by the model in eq.
 (5.1), up to one-loop level.
+In this appendix, we also briefly assess the collider phenomenology associated to these additional operators.
+A complete list of dimension-6 SMEFT operators generated by Matchmakereft [152] is available upon request.

-6 Conclusion and Discussion
+6 Conclusion and discussion

 SMEFT provides a convenient and consistent description of physics beyond the SM when the new particles are heavy enough to not be produced on-shell at a given experiment.
-The effects of different UV where $\alpha = m/M$ and $Z = \sqrt{1 + \alpha^2 X_u^{-1}}$, so that the new Yukawa matrix reads

-$$X_L^{\prime\dagger} = \left(X_L^\dagger Y_u^\dagger + \alpha Q_L^\dagger\right) \left(Y_u^\dagger Z\right)^{-1} , \quad Q_L^{\prime\dagger} = \left(-\alpha X_L^\dagger + Q_L^\dagger Y_u\right) (ZY_u)^{-1} ,$$ models are encoded in the Wilson Coefficients that weigh the SMEFT higher-dimensional operators.
+The effects of different UV models are encoded in the Wilson Coefficients that weigh the SMEFT higher-dimensional operators.
 Given that the vast majority of the free coefficients in the SMEFT is associated with the existence of three generations, i.e. flavor physics, and given that the bounds arising from searches for non-standard flavor violation vastly dominate other ones for random WCs, it is important to deeply investigate the flavor structure of the SMEFT.
 This has been done in the past from a variety of perspectives, most notably from that of specific UV models and from that of flavor symmetries.